Panvala/panvala/README.md

 - A new in-app notification system has been added to the application
 - Users who have deposited their tokens for voting can now recieve a notification that they need to retrieve these tokens, and are able to retrieve the tokens from the voting contract.
 - A bug labelling grant proposals as "undefined proposal" has been resolved.
+- Core contracts have been updated and refactored.
+Full full details, see the changelog.

 ### 0.2.0